-- Park the vehicle on a firm and level surface.
+- Park the vehicle on a firm and level surface. - Ensure that nobody sits on the vehicle when the vehicle is parked on a stand.

 - Remove the motorcycle from the lift stand.

 - Remove the lift stand.

 - To park the motorcycle, insert plug-in stand 1 into the left side of the wheel spindle.